uwcse440/web-cse440-sp19/_assignments/assignment2/index.md

 ### Submission

-For the submission, capture and submit a legible image of your brainstorm.
+For the submission, capture and submit legible images of your brainstorm and, on the same PDF file, shortly describe (in 1 or 2 sentences) the 3-5 ideas the team consider more exciting.

 Submit via Canvas here: